dosipod/SrWiki/2D-Functionality.md

 There are 5 orientation flags as follows:

-* Serpentine - A serpentine layout as described above (otherwise non-serpentine layout).
+*  ROWMAJOR   - Select if your layout is horizontal.
+De-select if it's vertical.
-* Rowmajor   - The x (or Major) value goes horizontal (otherwise vertical).
+*  SERPENTINE - Select if your layout is serpentine.
+Otherwise, it's not.
-* Flipmajor  - Flip the major axis, ie top to bottom (otherwise not).
+*  FLIPMAJOR  - Flip the major axis, ie top to bottom if it's a horizontal layout.
-* Flipminor  - Flip the minor axis, ie left to right (otherwise not).
+*  FLIPMINOR  - Flip the minor axis, ie left to right if it's a horizonal layout.
-* Transpose  - Swap the major and the minor axes (otherwise no swap).
+*  TRANSPOSE  - Swap the major and the minor axes (otherwise no swap).
 Don't use on non-square.

 By comparison, the author's aliexpress purchased 16x16 array needs to be configured as: